 The attitudes of architecture students to universal design is the focus of a Deakin University study.
 It builds on previous work (Design 4 Diversity) in 2010 on inter-professional learning for architecture and occupational therapy students.
 The findings of this latest study show that while architecture students viewed access to public environments favourably, there was a mixed response in relation to private homes.

 Reasons not to include universal design features in homes included cost, client desires and restrictions on creativity.
-For example, “Over-designing for the sake of making the residence accessible in the future, just in case, is an unnecessary cost”; “Private homes should be designed to the individual”; and “Legislation restricts design, resulting in negative impacts the ‘requirements’ did not intend”.
-(Ed Note: These phrases have been used many times by practicing architects and designers as followers of UD are aware.)
+For example, “Legislation restricts design, resulting in negative impacts the ‘requirements’ did not intend”.
+These reasons are not referenced in evidence and indicate an attitudinal bias.

 The study used a quantitative approach and applied statistical techniques to the data.
-The first part of the document covers the history of universal design (as all such studies do) and there is an extended section on methods and statistics.
-For followers of UD, the Discussion section might be of most interest.
+The first part of the document covers the history of universal design, and there is an extended section on methods and statistics.
+For followers of UD, the Discussion section is of most interest.

 The authors of Students’ Attitudes to Universal Design in Architecture Education, are Helen Larkin, Kelsey Dell, and Danielle Hitch.
-It was published in the Journal of Social Inclusion, 2016.
+Journal of Social Inclusion, 2016.